10 Tips for City Bikers

 — Taylor Testen (@TTesten) October 9, 2014

-But you have to let go of a handlebar to signal, so do it only when you feel confident and sturdy enough—the last thing you want to do is get into a crash because you were putting your hand in the air to signal.
+But… you have to let go of a handlebar to signal! >:O So only signal if you feel confident and sturdy.
+The last thing you want to do is get into a crash because you were putting your hand in the air!

-When riding a bike, don’t weave in and out of traffic.
+When riding a bike, hold the line.
+Keep it straight.
+Don’t weave in and out of traffic.
 Riding in a predictable way will reduce your chances of getting into a crash with a car.

 — Streetsblog New York (@StreetsblogNYC) April 20, 2015

-Keep in mind that not everyone respects the bike lane–you might have to zoom around cars and trucks, but make sure you’re extra careful when you do.
+Keep in mind that not everyone respects the bike lane.
+Be alert!
+You might have to navigate around cars and trucks parked in your lane.
+Be extra careful when you do.

 — Keegan Stephan (@KeeganNYC) March 18, 2015

-Large trucks have huge blind spots that can be especially dangerous to bicyclists, because it means the truck drivers can’t see you.
+Large trucks and buses have huge blind spots.
+That can be especially dangerous to bicyclists because the driver can’t see you.

 10. Lock up your bike.

-Now you know how to keep yourself safe when you’re out enjoying a bike ride on the streets of NYC … but you should keep your bike safe, too!
+Now you know how to keep yourself safe when you’re out enjoying a bike ride on the city streets … but you should keep your bike safe, too!

-Unfortunately, NYC is notorious for bike theft.
-Lots of bikes get stolen–often because they’re not locked up well.
+Unfortunately, bike theft is a problem.
+Lots of bikes get stolen, –often because they’re not locked up well.

 To cut down on the chance of your bike getting stolen, do these three things: